juanclr/FPNumMethods/README.md

 Name the project, in this case we will call it "Proyecto Final Metodos". <br />

-It will open in the file Program.fs, delete the contents of the file. <br /> Download and open Program.fs from the repository copy the code and paste it in the Visual Studio file you created.<br />
+It will open in the file Program.fs, delete the contents of the file. <br /> Download and open Program.fs from the repository copy the code and paste it in the empty Program.fs.<br />

 Press the green play button to Run the code.